MetaMask/SIPs/SIPS/sip-26.md

 #### Role and Functioning

-The primary responsibilities of the RPC Router include:

 - **Initial Request Handling**: Receives all incoming RPC requests made via the Multichain API that do not have an `eip155` namespace - for now `eip155` scoped requests will continue to be handled by the native wallet, though we will need to consider how to allow users to decide whether to route these requests to snaps as well in the future.

 - **Method Registration**: Maintains a registry of RPC methods and their associated scopes (chains or namespaces), along with the components (Account Router or Protocol Snaps) responsible for handling them.